cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 'mytmpl'.
 For more information on what goes inside these project template directories, see the [Template Developers Guide](https://github.com/cbmarcum/skeletor/wiki/Template-Developers-Guide).

-The project structure isn't the whole story.
-There are three pieces of information that you must provide:

-* the name of a Bintray repository to publish the templates to
-* the username to use when publishing them
-* the API key for that username

-You provide that information using a dedicated configuration block in your build file:
+The dedicated configuration block in the build file used for Bintray by Lazybones is now depricated.

     lazybones {
     	repositoryName = "<user>/<repo>"      // Bintray repository